 Monuments in Sandstone: Utah's Park Lands in the Twentieth Century

 Why is the canyon country of southern Utah--once thought to be a useless wasteland--now home to five of America's greatest national parks and seven outstanding national monuments?
-In this forthcoming work, environmental historian Frederick Swanson examines the changing attitudes toward the landscape of the Colorado Plateau that led to the creation of its signature national parks, and issues a challenge to those seeking to guard them against misuse.
+In my current "work in progress," I take a look at how native Utahns and visitors to our state have viewed the landscape of the Colorado Plateau over the past 150 years.
+I examine how changing attitudes toward these lands led to the creation of Utah's signature national parks, and issue a challenge to those seeking to guard them against misuse.

 Above: Arches National Monument, 1950s, courtesy National Park Service, Canyonlands National Park archives.
 Top: George C. Fraser and G.C.
 Fraser, Jr., in Cathedral Valley, 1915, Photo by Dave Rust, courtesy Mrs. Eldon Rasmussen.